wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 DR: Right.
 Negentropy.
 And that's quest for awareness--for organization--and we're going to find because the universe is dealing with essentially the same kinds of building blocks, we're going to find these shapes occurring again and again.

-You know, on a personal level, would you guess that the supposed artifacts

-on Mars-do you think those are remnants of a previous culture you

-know, personally, or do you believe that they are natural formations, or

-are you remaining undecided?
+JC: You know, on a personal level, would you guess that the supposed artifacts on Mars--do you think those are remnants of a previous culture you know, personally, or do you believe that they are natural formations, or are you remaining undecided?

 If I had to guess, I'd say it's probably not remnants of a civilization as we